The Purpose Of The 12 Steps

 Does The Model Work?

 Because of the anonymity of the program and lack of formal research available, it’s hard to tell just how effective the 12-Step model is.
-However, the prominence of this type of treatment as well as success stories from recovering addicts suggest it is effective.
+However, the prominence of this type of treatment as well as success stories from those in recovery suggest it is effective.

 At the very least, the 12-Step model provides support, encouragement and accountability for people who genuinely want to overcome their addiction.
 The sponsorship model as well as regular meeting times encourage the kind of social support that has helped countless people stay clean.

 Are you interested in finding a 12-Step program that could help you beat your addiction?
 With more than 50,000 Alcoholics Anonymous groups nationwide (and thousands of other Anonymous groups for various addictions), you’re bound to find one that works for you.
 Contact a treatment provider for more information.